samikeijonen/edd-members/README.md

 ## Changelog

+### Version 1.2.1 - April 30, 2016

+* Bug fix: Use `EDD_Recurring_Subscriber` class instead of `EDD_Recurring_Customer` class which is deprecated.
+* Tweak: Link to EDD Members setting page have been fixed in post metabox.

 ### Version 1.2.0 - January 26, 2016

 * Add multisite compability: User can now have different expire dates on sub sites.